acgeospatial/awesome-earthobservation-code/README.md

   - [GeoTrellis on Github - Scala](https://github.com/locationtech/geotrellis)
 - [GDAL with GoLang](https://github.com/lukeroth/gdal) - Go (golang) wrapper for GDAL, the Geospatial Data Abstraction Library
 - [C++ gdalcubes](https://github.com/appelmar/gdalcubes) - Earth observation data cubes from GDAL image collections
+- [RSGLib](https://bitbucket.org/petebunting/rsgislib/src/bf7933996822/?at=default) - The remote sensing and GIS software library (RSGISLib) is a set of C++ libraries and commands for the processing of spatial data (raster and vector).
+Functionality is via Python interface though
+- [WhiteBox with Java](https://github.com/jblindsay/whitebox-geospatial-analysis-tools) - An open-source GIS and remote sensing package
+- [Perl extension for GDAL](https://metacpan.org/pod/Geo::GDAL) - Geo::GDAL - Perl extension for the GDAL library for geospatial data

 ## Training and learning